radiantlogic-v8/documentation-new/documentation/global-sync-guide/configuration/delete-topologies.md

 ---
-title: RadiantOne Global Synchronization Guide
+title: Delete topologies
-description: RadiantOne Global Synchronization Guide
+description: Delete topologies
 ---

-# Delete Topologies
+# Delete topologies

 Topologies can be deleted from the Main Control Panel > Global Sync Tab by selecting the **trash can icon** next to the topology.